drycc/workflow/README.md

 ## Requirements

-The documentation site requires either a local installation of [MkDocs][] or access to Docker.
+The documentation site requires either a local installation of [MkDocs][] or access to Container.

 ### Local Installation